doreeethecamel/doreeethecamel/README.md

 ###

-<p align="left">🔭 I’m currently working on an AI chatbot using Python.<br><br>🌱 I’m currently learning to use Python in various projects.<br><br>🤝 I’m looking for help with staying consistent in coding and working on a lot of projects.<br><br>📫 How to reach me on email: silomadorelies1@gmail.com<br><br>⚡ Fun fact If I could have any superpower, it would be to travel across the multiverse (which I do believe is real).</p>
+<p align="left">🔭 I’m currently working on building a blog website in Laravel.<br><br>🌱 I’m currently learning to use PHP and its frameworks in various projects.<br><br>🤝 I’m looking for help with staying consistent in coding and working on a lot of projects.<br><br>📫 How to reach me on email: silomadorelies1@gmail.com<br><br>⚡ Fun fact If I could have any superpower, it would be to travel across the multiverse (which I do believe is real).</p>

 ###